WHAT WE BELIEVE

 In the creation of all things, God created human beings, male and female, in His own glorious image.
 God bestowed on them the glory and joy of loving fellowship with Himself, He made them sinless and equal in dignity and worth, and He wisely created them for complimentary roles in the contexts of marriage, family, and the local church.

 The just God (who must pronounce judgment on the guilty) is an infinitely merciful God (who gives everything for their forgiveness and rescue.)
-From eternity past, the Father, the Son, and the Spirit formed a plan to redeem fallen sinners and restore them to their glory and joy in fellowship with God.
+From eternity, the Father, the Son, and the Spirit formed a plan to redeem fallen sinners and restore them to God's favor and fellowship.

 He now sits at God’s right hand in heaven, He is gathering His people to Himself from all corners of the earth through the ministry of the gospel, He continually intercedes for us, and He will return one day to finish God’s restoration process.